MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 1. Sideband Bluetooth LE Audio streaming with audio offload
 1. Vendor specific inband Bluetooth LE Audio streaming

-In the following diagrams, the shaded components are provided by the IHV and the non-shaded components are provided by the OS.
+In the following diagrams, the shaded components are provided by the IHV and the nonshaded components are provided by the OS.

 #### Sideband Bluetooth LE Audio architecture without audio offload

 A sideband architecture uses a vendor specific audio interface to allow the audio driver stack to send and receive audio data to the Bluetooth controller.
 This data path is separate from the HCI data path used for other Bluetooth data, such as signaling messages between the unicast client and remote unicast server.
 The following diagram models a sideband architecture where the LC3 codec is hosted in the Bluetooth controller.
-It is also valid to have the LC3 codec hosted as part of the Vendor Specific Audio Driver Stack for software encoding and decoding.
+It's also valid to have the LC3 codec hosted as part of the Vendor Specific Audio Driver Stack for software encoding and decoding.
 In that case, the audio being sent to the Bluetooth controller would be formatted as LC3 audio frames instead of PCM audio.

 The following diagram shows a sideband Bluetooth LE Audio architecture with an LC3 codec in the Bluetooth controller.